 This course provides an introduction to patients undergoing diagnostic or therapeutic radiation procedures.
 General patient management topics will also be discussed.

 RADIOGRAPHIC PROCEDURES I

-This course includes terminology, principles, and procedures involved in routine radiographic positioning for demonstration o the chest, abdomen, upper extremities, and urinary and digestive system.
+This course includes terminology, principles, and procedures involved in routine radiographic positioning for demonstration of the chest, abdomen, and upper extremities.
 Included is a review of radiographic anatomy on each procedure.

 RADIOGRAPHIC PROCEDURES II